-Apothecary jars are ideal, clear candy jars, large clear vases, round aquariums, and any other glass jar is a possibility.
+Apothecary jars are ideal.
+Clear candy jars, large clear vases, round aquariums, and any other glass jar are other possibilities.
 If the container has a lid, it holds the moisture better and the terrarium needs less watering.

-If the opening is large enough for the hand, maintenance (planting and pruning plants) is easier.
+If the opening is large enough for your hand, maintenance is easier (planting and pruning plants).

 Fine leaved, small stature plants are best.
-This keeps the terrarium in check, and gives the fairy world feeling.
+This keeps the terrarium in check, and gives a “fairy world” feeling.
 A selection of mosses creates the base for a scattering of small plants such as miniature ferns, orchids, or tropical houseplants.

 Click here for a list of plants

 - Pilea glauca ‘Aquamarine’ 12″